google/quiver-dart/README.md

 Useful when async tasks can spwn new async tasks and you need to wait for all of them to complete.

-`doWhileAsync` and `reduceAsync` perform async computations on Iterables.
+`doWhileAsync` and `reduceAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.